Information about insurance waiver applications

 Non-approved or non-compliant insurance policies

-You are not eligible for an insurance waiver if your policy is on the University's list of non-approved or non-compliant insurance policies.
+You are not eligible for an insurance waiver if your policy is on the University's list of non-compliant insurance policies.
 Your application will not be accepted and you will be required to pay for the Studentsafe Inbound University policy.

 Alternative policy assessment

 You can request an alternative policy assessment if you have an insurance policy that is neither on the compliant or non-compliant policy lists.